wind0124003/Library-Admin-System/README.md

 #### Search book
 Input ISBN or title and click the "Search" button.
 The system will search the books that match the criteria.
 #### Display book
-- "Display all": display all books by order of adding into the list.
+- "Display all": display all books by order of adding to the list.
 - "Display all by ISBN": display all books in ascending order according to ISBN.
 When clicking the button again, it will be in descending order.
 - "Display all by Title": display all books in ascending order according to title.
 When clicking the button again, it will be in descending order.